oznogon/gattaibushido-public/rules/05_coach.md

 * I've got to destroy the secret documents!

-### Deal Hands & Prepare the Deck
+### Draw Hands & Prepare the Decks

-The Deck and Hands in the First Contact scene are prepared differently than the regular game.
+The Decks and Hands in the First Contact scene are prepared differently than the regular game.
 First, set the Jokers aside - they are not used during this intro scene.
-Shuffle the Deck, and deal each player three cards to set their initial personal Hands.
-The Deck is now ready for play.
+Both sides first shuffle their Decks, and each Pilot player three cards to set their initial personal Hands, while you draw none.
+The Decks are now ready for play.

 ### Set the Stage